Coronavirus: Gardaí send home bank holiday weekend sun-seekers

 Checkpoint

-At another checkpoint close to the East Pier in Dún Laoghaire, a garda said people were being “very complaint” when asked to turn around.
+At another checkpoint close to the East Pier in Dún Laoghaire, a garda said people were being “very compliant” when asked to turn around.

 “We’ve also been telling people that the Forty Foot is closed.
 There had been people getting through earlier in the day, but the council have since put up more secure barriers.”